alanjfs/ragdoll-web/index.md

 Look no further!
 Ragdoll enables animators to work directly with **live physics** in their character rigs, at real-time performance, by leveraging the same technology used by next-generation games.

+- No more static cloth
+- No more static hair
-- Say no to static cloth, hair and muscles
+- No more static muscles
-- Say no to intersections
+- No more intersections

-The results can either plug straight into rendering or give technical animators a physically realistic starting point for e.g. high-resolution folds in clothing, volumetric fascia simulation and skin sliding.
+The results can either plug straight into final render or give technical animators a physically realistic starting point for e.g. high-resolution folds in clothing, volumetric fascia simulation and skin sliding.

 <br>